PMCC-BioinformaticsCore/janis-assistant/README.md

 Cromwell can be run in two modes:

-1. Connect to an existing instance (well supported) - include the `--cromwell-url` argument with the port to allow Janis.runner to correctly connect to this instance.
+1. Connect to an existing instance (well supported) - include the `--cromwell-url` argument with the port to allow the Janis assistant to correctly connect to this instance.

 2. Run and manage it's own instance.
 When the task is started, the `process_id` of the started Cromwell instance is stored in the `taskdb`, when the task finishes execution, the process is manually stopped.
 You are able to